Invoice Factoring

 5. Record the fee

 Add a line in the same deposit.
 For the account, choose the expense account for factor fees.
-In the description amount, put the dollar amount of the invoice times the advance rate.
-(For example, if you had a $10,000 invoice factored with FundThrough, you’d record this as 10,000 X .025 since our rate is 2.5 percent for a net 30 invoice.)
+In the description amount, put the dollar amount of the invoice times the discount rate.
+(For example, if you had a $10,000 invoice factored at a rate of 3 percent, you’d multiple 10,000 x .03.)
 For the amount, enter the fee amount as a negative number.
 At this point, make sure the net amount matches documentation from the factoring company.
 Save and close.

 Once the customer payment has been received by the factoring company